reema9820/WalmartSalesAnalysis/README.md

 To use this project:

-1. Clone the repository or download the `walmart_sales_analysis.sql` file.
+1. Clone the repository or download the `SalesAnalysis.sql` file.
 2. Set up the database as per the instructions in the [Project Setup](#project-setup) section.
 3. Run the queries to generate insights.